tarienna/ng-tri-state-checkbox/README.md

 There is also the possibility to download the project as zip: [Click here to download](https://github.com/tarienna/ng-tri-state-checkbox/archive/master.zip).
 After downloading you have to unzip the package.

 #### Install the node packages
-In the project's root directory simply type at the commandline:
+To install all dependencies execute the following command:
 ```bash
 npm install
 ```

 #### Start the Application
-To run the application go to the application's root directoryand type at the following command:
+To run the sample application execute the following command:
 ```bash
 npm run start:example
 ```